Malaysian Ringgit (MYR)

 Experience Borneo’s wilderness adventures, pristine beaches and unspoilt forest landscapes.

-Perfect for an exotic beach holiday, Borneo offers exciting sightseeing, diverse scenery and beautiful beaches.
-Encounter playful orangutans, visit water villages or even climb the slopes of stunning Mount Kinabalu.
+Encounter playful orangutans, relax on the beach or even climb the slopes of stunning Mount Kinabalu (page 151).
 Private transfers to and from your hotel (excluding boat transfer to Gaya Island) are included in our prices for your convenience.

 Mystical Borneo is a treasure trove of natural and cultural delights from the impenetrable forests home to rare and indigenous animals and the towering summit of Mount Kinabalu to the various tribes that maintain strong spiritual links with the rainforest.
 Perfect for an exotic beach holiday, Malaysian Borneo offers inspiring sightseeing, diverse scenery and heavenly unspoilt beaches.